monkeytypegame/monkeytype/backend/mongo-todo.md

   - Results list isn't updated either
 - Save config doesn't actually return data?
 - Leaderboard says glb is undefined on first item
+- Account button sometimes shows loading after new pr is set
+  - Can't navigate to user until page is refreshed
+  - After refresh, pr is not saved
+- Some methods in functions/index.js may be broken
+  - I think bot commands like lbUpdate and such

 ### Minor/efficiency bugs